The uncloneable bit exists: Discussion

 \bmhead{Acknowledgements}

-A.Bh. thanks Felix Leditzky for a helpful discussion on concavity of entropies.
+We thank Takashi Yamakawa for helpful feedback on an earlier version of this paper.
+A.Bh. thanks Matthias Christandl and Felix Leditzky for helpful discussions.
 A.Bh. and A.Br. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC)(ALLRP-578455-2022, RGPIN-2022-05167), the Air Force Office of Scientific Research under award number FA9550-20-1-0375 and of the Canada Research Chairs Program (CRC-2023-00173).
+A.Bh. thanks Institut Mittag-Leffler for hospitality during part of this work.
 E.C. is supported by a \mbox{CGS D} scholarship from NSERC.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science, and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \bmhead{Author contributions}

 All authors contributed to the formulation, idea, approach, analysis, interpretation and presentation of the results.
 A.Bh. and E.C. performed the analysis and wrote the manuscript.